-The sports production industry has made great strides towards live cloud-based production of a sports event in recent months.
-This event provides the SVG community with a chance to get together and discuss the current state of live cloud-based production, its place in the current sports production landscape, and what the industry needs to do in order to leverage cloud-based tools and services in more pragmatic and beneficial ways.
+The sports-production industry has made great strides toward live cloud-based production of sports events over the past year.
+With that in mind, SVG hosted its inaugural Sports Cloud Production Forum in New York City on May 10, 2023.
+Held at The Cutting Room, the Forum drew more than 200 members of the SVG community to discuss the current state of live cloud-based production, its place in the current sports-production landscape, and what the industry needs to do to leverage cloud-based tools and services in more-pragmatic and -beneficial ways.

 PROGRAM AT A GLANCE